Solvosoft/django-gentelella-widgets/README.rst

 - **REST API ready** — Built-in Django REST Framework serializers for notifications, history, and trash.
 - **Real-time notifications** — User notification system with WebSocket support via Django Channels.
 - **Voice dictation** — Speak into a textarea or a TinyMCE editor, transcribed in-process or by an external ASR service.
+- **Maps** — Ask users for a GPS point on a Leaflet map, and plot points from your API with clustering and heatmaps.
+No GeoDjango or PostGIS required.
 - **Digital signatures** — Integrate document signing workflows into your application.
 - **Permission management** — Organize and assign permissions by category with a visual interface.